 The Arthritis Cycle

 Although we understand a lot about how arthritis develops, there is still much to learn.
 What is clear is that arthritis is progressive and cannot be cured.
-Instead, our goal is to manage the condition, slow its progression, and maximize a dog’s quality of life.
+The goal is long-term management, slowing progression and maximizing a dog’s quality of life.

 • Flares: when inflammation and pain are heightened, limiting mobility and quality of life.